gilch/hissp/README.md

 and it's already set up to ignore the initial `>>> `/`...`.
 But doctest expects these,
 because that's what the Python shell looks like.

+> How do I add a shebang line?

+Same as for any executable text file, use a line starting with `#!` followed by a command to run hissp.
+(E.g. `/usr/bin/env hissp`) The transpiler will ignore it if it's the first line.
+If you set the executable bit, like `chmod foo.lissp +x`, then you can run the file directly.

+> I mean how do I add a shebang line to the compiled file?

+A text editor works.
+It's just a Python file.

+> I don't want to have to do that manually every time I recompile!

+You can use the `.#` reader macro to inject arbitrary text in the compiled output.
+Use e.g. `.#"#/usr/bin/env python"` as the first compiled line.

 > Is Hissp stable?